Preserve and develop.

 The strategy is a dual effort to prevent the overuse of antibiotics that lead to so-called “superbugs” as well as to encourage the development of new drugs from pharmaceutical companies that say more incentives are needed in the expensive process of bringing new antibiotics to market.

 On the preservation side, medical experts note that adults are prescribed antibiotics for acute respiratory tract infections, most often the common cold, more than any other condition.

-Forty-one percent of the more than 100 million emergency care scenarios in the United States involve antibiotics for respiratory infections.
+of the more than 100 million emergency care scenarios in the United States involve antibiotics for respiratory infections.